 * This is the Professional Version. *

-Infertility is considered unexplained when semen in the man and ovulation and fallopian tubes in the woman are normal.
+Infertility is usually considered unexplained when semen in the man is normal and ovulation and fallopian tubes are normal and ovulation is regular in the woman.

 * This is a professional Version *